Pbotsaris/bc/README.md

 The field `value` in the `token` struct is being used for both the numerical literal and operators.
 For that reason I am casting the `char` type to `long int` when storing in the struct and casting it back out when printing.

 Note that there is also a `tree` struct to store the resulting AST from the parsing process.
 This struct has very basic functionality such as printing and freeing the tree.
-Some fields of this struct are not being used / need clean up.

 --
 Another note: You will notice that in the parser module the function `multiplicative_expression` that is evaluating mutiplcation and division is called within the `additive_expression`.
 This is to ensure that multiplication and division always take precedence.
 The same logic is applied with expression with parenthesis.